gyanl/gyanl.github.io/_posts/2023-06-13-ai-interactions.md

 ### Assistants with personality

 Giving GPT a “persona” helps generate better results in a given domain.
 Giving the assistant a persona can help users understand what types of results they’ll get and change the persona to suit their use case.

-There could be a “professor” persona who critiques academic writing and enables plugins for checking plagiarism and finding sources.
+There could be a “Professor” persona who critiques academic writing and enables plugins for checking plagiarism and finding sources.

+The “Orator” persona could help critique speeches and presentations to make them crisp and get the point across.
+An avatar could perhaps even listen to you rehearse and provide live feedback.

 ### Further Reading